skip to Main Content

 • Preserve transit’s ability to effectively compete within the SMART SCALE program.

-• Support funding for development and implementation of transit innovations, including transit signal priority, zero and low-emission public transit, and fare payment technologies.
+• Support funding for development and implementation of transit innovations, including transit signal priority, zero and low-emission public transit and fare payment technologies while identifying opportunities to remove legislative barriers to improving transit.

 Federal Legislative Priorities